pgEdge/pgedge-docs/docs/cloud/cl_release_notes.md

 * [Multi-AZ Node Placement](../cloud/cluster/create_cluster.md) allows you to deploy multiple nodes within a single region across different Availability Zones (AZs), improving fault tolerance and supporting high-availability topologies.
 Nodes can be individually assigned to any supported AZ during cluster setup.

-* [Spock 5.0](../spock_ext/index.mdx) is now the default version of Spock used by Cloud.
+* Spock 5.0 is now the default version of Spock used by Cloud.
 Spock 5.0 is our next-generation logical replication engine, bringing improved performance, expanded automatic conflict resolution, and more accurate lag tracking.

 * External VPC association support; Cloud now supports associating external VPCs with your pgEdge Cloud clusters, allowing applications in those VPCs to securely connect and benefit from the built-in DNS resolution and failover capabilities of the platform.

-* Improved [Cluster Overview](../cloud/cluster/manage_cluster.md) page has been enhanced to display the currently configured firewall rules and any associated VPCs, making network configuration and debugging easier and more transparent.
+* An improved [Cluster Overview](../cloud/cluster/manage_cluster.md) page has been enhanced to display the currently configured firewall rules and any associated VPCs, making network configuration and debugging easier and more transparent.

 ## 06/24/2025